bkesterbyld/701-Glenside/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      Augustine Lane just around the big Glenside curve and is a 1-2 minute walk on the Southern side of Glenside with a Sidewalk.
+      Augustine Lane is near the big Glenside curve and is a 1-2 minute walk on the Southern side of Glenside with a Sidewalk.
 It looks like there is walking space across from Augustine, but that's just city planning's sick sense of humor.